Moscow police chief: ‘We’re going to solve this’

 When asked when this case, if it continues to go unsolved, becomes a cold case, Fry expressed confidence it won’t come to that.

-“I’m not even going to speculate on that, number one, because that’s not even in my mind,” he said.
+“I’m not even going to speculate on that, No. 1, because that’s not even in my mind,” he said.
 “We’re going to solve this.
 We’re going to continue to work until we solve it.”

 He called the investigative team made up of Moscow police, FBI and Idaho State Police an “incredible working group.”